 The TransferWise Borderless Account in a Nutshell

-TransferWise launched its Borderless account in 2017.
+TransferWise launched its multi-currency account in 2017.
 It allows you to hold funds in multiple currencies.

 The account gives bank details for Britain, the USA, Australia, New Zealand, and Poland.
 It also provides you with details for a European Bank for accepting payments in Euros.
 When I first began using TransferWise, I got German bank details.
 There have been some changes since then.
 Now I have Belgian bank details.